krathalan/apparmor-profiles/README.md

 # $ sudo aa-enforce /etc/apparmor.d/*
 ```

 This AppArmor profile also allows mpv to utilize youtube-dl.
+I have also verified that this AppArmor profile works when mpv is invoked by other programs (like [streamlink](https://streamlink.github.io/)).

-Use the command line flag `--gpu-context=wayland` for Wayland support and `--hwdec=auto` for nvdec (NVIDIA) and VA-API (Intel) hardware decoding.
+Use the command line flag `--gpu-context=wayland` for Wayland support.

+Use the command line flag `--hwdec=auto` for nvdec (NVIDIA) and VA-API (Intel) hardware decoding.

+## Contributing
+Pull requests and issues are welcome.
+I cannot test for hardware I do not have access to (AMD), so those PRs would be most critical.